hzyBupt/PDAtrans/README.md

 # Joint Parallel Modeling with Direction-Wise Convolution and Deformable Transformer for 3D Medical Image Segmentation

 This is the code for paper "Joint Parallel Modeling with Direction-Wise Convolution and Deformable Transformer for 3D Medical Image Segmentation".
 The model is implemented with PyTorch.

+This work is an extension of our previous MICCAI 2022 publication PHTrans.
+In this extended version, we introduce newly designed modules, conduct a more comprehensive experimental evaluation across three public datasets, and provide a broader review of related methods.
+Additionally, we perform a deeper analysis of semantic information aggregation within the model.
+Qualitative visualizations further illustrate the effectiveness of the proposed approach.

 # Abstruct